Landlords Guide

 Landlord Fees

-Monthly Management: 10%+vat of the monthly rent
+Monthly Management Service: 10%+VAT of the monthly rent

-Deposit Scheme Registration: £36 per year
+Deposit Protection Registration: £36 (inc VAT) per year

 Register With Us